LiorZ/hdac8_thesis/thesis.rst

 	The three dimensional structure of HDAC8 was solved on numerous occasions and under different conditions in the last few years.
 [Add references] Below is a table that summarizes the HDAC8 structures that were tested as templates for our protocol:

 ======	=========	============================================================
-PDB ID	Reference	Remarks
+PDB ID	Reference	Description
 ------	---------	------------------------------------------------------------
-2v5w	[?]
-This structure was solved as a dimer with a peptide
+2v5w	[1]_		HDAC8 in complex with a p53-derived diacetylated peptide
-			substrate with 2 acetylated lysines, the peptide was taken from p53 (a known substrate of HDAC8)
-1vkg	[?]
-First structure of HDAC ever solved, dimer with Na and Zn
-			Hydroxamate inhibitors
+			with a Y306F catalysis abolishing mutation
+3f07	[2]_		HDAC8 complexed with APHA
 3ew8	[?]
-Complexed as a monomer
-3mz6	[?]
-Fe co-factor, with D101L mutation.
-I mutated this
-			residue back to D, to create 3mz6_A.
+HDAC8 solved as a monomer, with a catalysis abolished mutation: D101L
+1t67	[?]
+HDAC8 complexed with hydroxamate inhibitor (MS-344), residues 62-68
+			were discarded from the model
 ======	=========	============================================================